 Many postprocessing objects were added to the test model, in order to observe the consequences of contact pair options on deflections, stresses, force reactions across the contact, and Contact Tool outputs:

-In Figure 12, two of the three Force Reaction objects were suppressed—“Contact (Underlying Element) choice produced near-zero numbers, and Contact (Contact Element) had unsatisfied inputs in most cases.
+In the figure above, two of the three Force Reaction objects were suppressed—“Contact (Underlying Element) choice produced near-zero numbers, and Contact (Contact Element) had unsatisfied inputs in most cases.
 The “Target (Underlying Element)” choice produced a force result matching the edge input forces applied.

 After a survey of settings for a contact pair between the faces of two surface bodies, observing stress, deflection, contact, and force reaction results in a large displacement model, it was found that satisfactory results were seen when a face-to-face contact pair between the surface bodies was set to Bonded, Symmetric, and a Detection Method of “Nodal-Projected Normal from Contact”.
 The force across the contact pair could be measured with a Force Reaction probe for the contact pair, with Extraction set to “Target (Underlying Element)”.